FFmpeg/FFV1/ffv1.md

 L~i~
 : the Low value of the Range at the i-th symbol.

+l~i~
+: a temporary variable to carry-over or adjust the Low value of the Range between range coding operations.

 t~i~
 : a temporary variable to transmit sub-ranges between range coding operations.